You're on Instagram about to publish a post, and you go down your social media checklist...

 For example, if a movie character pulls out a weapon, the viewer might not realize this with only the dialogue.
 An audio description can help fill any missing gaps.
 Our Video Accessibility blog goes into more detail on ways to do this.

 Use CamelCase for multi-word hashtags to differentiate the words.
 This means you should capitalize the first letter of each word in a hashtag.
 This can be very important for people who need that extra guidance to parse the word in general.
-It also guides screen readers towards correct pronunciation.
+It also guides screen readers toward correct pronunciation.

 Check automatic content